Open Building Population Layer (Canada) — v3

 NU36,85836,876.4+18.4+0.050

-Census data year: The layer was calculated using the 2021 Census data.
-A new census should be conducted in 2026 by Statistics Canada, and detailed census data profiles will likely be available around 2028 (for year 2026).
+Census data is from 2021.
+A new census should be conducted in 2026 by Statistics Canada, and detailed census data profiles will likely be available around 2028.
+There are 843 Dissemination Blocks with privacy-suppressed population that receive values through fallback ratios at coarser census levels.

 Dataset license

-The dataset is released under the CC BY 4.0.
-This license allows you to freely use, distribute, and modify the dataset provided you attribute the source and share any modifications under the same license.
+The dataset is released under the Open Database License (ODbL) v1.0.
+This license allows you to freely use, distribute, and modify the database, and produce works from it, as long as you attribute the source and share any adapted database under the same license.

 No warranty is given as to the accuracy or completeness of the information provided.
 While the dataset provides estimates of population for each building in Canada, please note that these are derived approximations and do not represent exact population counts.
 Use caution when interpreting and utilizing the data for decision-making purposes.